LD4P/sinopia_acl/README.md

 ### Integration

-First spin up the integration environment (Trellis, its dependencies, and this repo's code) using `docker-compose`:
+If you're going to be doing active development, you'll most likely want to spin up `docker-compose` services and run integration tests separately, since you will do this multiple times while getting the code right.
+If so, first spin up the integration environment—Trellis & its dependencies—in the background (via `-d`) using `docker-compose`:

 ```shell
 $ docker-compose up -d platform